Coated Peanuts (Groundnuts): How to Make Nigerian Burger: Please watch for a better understanding of today’s topic >>>

 Coated peanuts also are known in Nigeria as Peanut Burger or simply Peanuts is a crunchy snack loved and enjoyed by many.

-It’s prepared with dried groundnut coated with flour mixed with other ingredients on the list below for home consumption or for commercial purposes.
+It’s prepared with dried raw groundnut coated with flour and mixed with other ingredients on the list below for home consumption or for commercial purposes.

 Smooth peanut burger is one of the most popular appetizers and widespread snacks in Nigeria and Ghana.
 Heard the Japanese also love this snack.